This post is also available in: Español

 - 1 small bunch of cilantro for garnishing

-Cook the totopos using corn tortillas from prior day.
+Cook the totopos using corn tortillas from the prior day.
 Cut them in triangles and deep fry until golden brown.

 Prepare the mole and keep it warm.
 Prep the onions and crumble the cheese.